 Lea: Beware the cunning cabbie!
 One of the most common travel scams in the world is the overpriced taxi.
 The cabbie is well aware that you are in a foreign country and that you probably know little about the fares or the laws.
 Get out if the taxi driver tells you the meter is broken, or that the fare is cheaper without the meter.
 I have also seen meters go up unusually fast.
 This scam is especially popular near airports and train stations.
 I have met cabbies that don't respect the rate negotiated beforehand and take a longer route or claim your hotel is closed so he can take you to an "even better one."

 Stay vigilant.
 If a taxi driver tells you your hotel is closed, insist on going anyway.
 If you have a reservation, check with the hotel directly.
 Research how much the ride should theoretically cost before taking the taxi.
 If you aren't sure, ask your hotel what the average fare is for where you are going.
 If the fare on the meter seems to jump too fast, ask the driver to stop.
 Get out.
 If the driver doesn't want to put the meter on, get out.
 Apps like Uber can be very helpful.
-Scams are much more difficult as the price set in advance.
+Scams are much more difficult when the price is set in advance.
 Finally, public transportation is always an option!

 TA: Which country has surprisingly good food?